 Sport’s Medicine and Pain

 Acupuncture is well known for treating pain.
 There are countless studies showing acupuncture’s ability to reduce pain experienced by patients.
-While all of the practitioners at Acupuncture Northwest treat pain, we have 2 practitioners with additional sport’s medicine training and they are Julie Booker and Cheryl House in the Seattle office.
+All of the practitioners at Acupuncture Northwest treat pain, both chronic and acute.

 Acute Athletic Injuries- While acupuncture cannot replace the need for surgery, it can often relieve pain and quicken healing and reduce down-time.
 In the case of an acute (recent) injury, the sooner the treatment, the better.
 Treatments while an injury is new may be more frequent and then subsequently lessened as symptoms decrease and healing takes place.